Agrofirm Svitanok

 Agrofirm "Svitanok" (Агрофірма “Світанок”) is the second largest land owner in Ukraine.
-Based out of the village of Kovalivka in the Bila Tserkva Raion of the Kyiv oblast, in 2021 it owned 1841 ha, according to the State Service of Geodesy, Cartography, and Cadastre.
+Based out of the village of Kovalivka in the Bila Tserkva Raion of the Kyiv Oblast, in 2021 it owned 1841 ha, according to the State Service of Geodesy, Cartography, and Cadastre.
 The name "Svitanok" means "Dawn" in Ukrainian.

+History

 The agricultural holding was formed in 1993 out of a Soviet-era collective farm "kolkhoz imeni Schorsa" by Tetyana Zasukha; she was elected as a chair of the board in 1993 in place of her husband Anatoliy Zasukha, who held this post from 1985.
 The collective farm was formed in 1950 out of three other collective farms.
 In 2000 the farm was privatized.
 In 2013 the Anti-Monopoly Committee of Ukraine allowed Agrofirm Svitanok to expand, taking over several other companies.
+Later in 2021, it was announced by Roman Leshchenko that the owners of the company may face NSDC sanctions for allegeed large-scale land fraud.
+He specifically called into question the practices of Svitanok, stating that Svitanok had acquired 461 plots totaling 419 hectares near Fastiv, whhich he said was accumulated through abuse of land privatization rules and unfair land acquisition practices.
+In 2025, two dozen drones of the Geran-2 variety attacked Svitanok's pig complex in Novovodolazka (Kharkiv Oblast), killing an estimated 13,000 pigs of the company worth more than 300 million UAH and at least 8 buildings were destroyed or heavily damaged.

 The firm owns at least three grain elevators and several sugar factories, including "Salivonkovsky" and "Chervonsky Tsukrovyk".